Last updated on May 30th, 2021

 Note: The bacterial inoculum should not be taken from MacConkey Agar because the color of lactose fermenting colonies on this medium can interfere with test interpretation.

 - Positive: Development of a blue color within 30 seconds.
 Most indole positive organisms turn blue within 30 seconds.

 - Negative: No color development or slightly pink color.

-- Spot indole tests along with gram stain result and colony characteristics can assist in the rapid identification of isolates.
+- Spot indole tests along with gram stain results and colony characteristics can assist in the rapid identification of isolates.
 For example

 A flat, dry lactose fermenting (pink) colony on MacConkey agar that is also spot indole positive and oxidase negative can be reported presumptively as E.coli.

 - Organisms that swarm on 5% sheep blood agar, exhibit a characteristics odor, and are oxidase negative can be presumptively identified as Proteus spp.
 With further testing by spot indole, the positive isolates may be presumptively reported as Proteus vulgaris and the negative ones as Proteus mirabilis.